napari/napari.github.io/fundamentals/tracks.md

     viewer.add_tracks(tracks_data, properties=properties)
 ```

-To specify which colormap to apply, we can use the `colormaps_dict` argument in the `viewer.add_tracks()` and `napari.view_tracks()` methods.
-The `colormaps_dict` is a dictionary where the keys are the property name and the value is the colormap to use for that property name.
-We can specify colormaps for the

 ## layer visibility

 All our layers support a visibility toggle that allows you to set the `visible` property of each layer.